 Suitable water parameters for ghost shrimps are:

-With this GH & KH Test Kit, you can measure both the GH & KH of your shrimp tank water.
+With this API GH & KH Test Kit, you can measure both the GH & KH of your shrimp tank water.
 There is no need to buy two separate test kits.
 Certainly a handy test kit that will help you a long way!

 How To Cycle A Tank For Ghost Shrimps?